 A carefully planned programme of Religious Education based on The Suffolk Agreed Syllabus and The Emmanuel Project is taught throughout the school.
 Teaching about the Christian religion has a major role.
-The children also have the opportunity to study other world faiths.
+The children also have many opportunities to study other world faiths.

 Moral education is part of the daily life of the school.
 Emphasis is placed on the school as a family, where children learn to co-operate with one another and to take responsibility and care for each other.

-Parents have the right to withdraw their children from Religious Education lessons and from collective acts of worship.
+Parents have the right to withdraw their children from RE lessons.